Skip to main content

 • You can add up to four modifiers on a service if required.

-• Simply click into the "Modifiers" box, select the appropriate modifier, and save.
+• Simply click into the + in the Modifiers column and select the appropriate modifier, and save.

 When applying charges via the SOAP Note screen:

-• The provider can click on the Charges section during the SOAP note entry.
+• The provider can click on the Charges section at the top or the bottom left during the SOAP note entry.

-• Adjust or add the necessary modifier(s) before submitting the note.
+• It will bring up the Transaction Screen and the provider can adjust or add the necessary modifier(s) before submitting the note.

 If a patient always needs a specific service billed with a modifier (e.g., Medicare patients always needing an AT modifier):

-3. Override the system settings (you will see a warning) and add the appropriate modifier.
+3. Click to add the modifier (you will see a warning) and add the appropriate modifier.

 Where Modifiers Appear